-This group exhibition investigates the subjectivity and being of plants: their significance to wisdom-traditions, and how we engage with and activate them in culture, counter-culture, art and music.
-It situates the plant as an axis mundi – the Cosmic Tree – and seeks to reveal through the symbolism of diverse cultural artefacts and in the works of visionary, surrealist, modernist and outsider artists, how the vegetal kingdom has been esteemed with metaphysical importance to the development of consciousness and spirituality.
+The Botanical Mind investigates the subjectivity and being of plants, their significance to various civilisations and wisdom-traditions, and how we engage with and activate them in culture, counter-culture, art and music.
+It situates the plant as an axis mundi – the Cosmic Tree – and seeks to reveal through the symbolism of diverse cultural artefacts, and the works of mystics, artists and thinkers around the world and through time, how the vegetal kingdom has been esteemed with metaphysical importance to the development of consciousness and spirituality.